RobAstur/Pands-Project/README.md

 Above data is confirmed by **reference 4**

 According to **reference 9** and **reference14** and the information provided by the histograms, by using the feature Petal length we can separate setosa flowers from the group.
 If a flower has a petal lenght of 1.5 cm we can conclude it is a setosa flower but if it has a 5 cm petal lenght we couldn't say it is versicolor or virginica **Reference 17**.

 It is not possible to do the same with sepal length and sepal width, as separation is not so clear.
-Moreover, petal width is not well defined`.
+Moreover, petal width is not well defined.
 Thus, we can conclude that petal length is the ***key feature*** to distinguise setosa flowers from the rest of the group.**Reference 9**

 ### Information from Scatterplot